andela-snwuguru/yii-easy-dev/README.md

 'form'=>array(
-    'type'=>'dropdown', # type of form element, see complete list below 'section'=>1,   # the section to place the form element 'data'=>'ModelName::listData()', # PHP statement that will return an array of data for drop down.
+    'type'=>'dropdown', # type of form element, see complete list below 'section'=>1,   # the section to place the form element 'like'=>true,   # set this to false if you don't want like operator search in data provider 'data'=>'ModelName::listData()', # PHP statement that will return an array of data for drop down.
 Only required for dropdown
     'widgetOptions'=>array( # This is same for <a href="http://yiibooster.clevertech.biz/">Yiibooster</a>  widgetOptions
         'htmlOptions'=>array(